awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

   A list of glob patterns used to exclude from the crawl\.
 For more information, see [Catalog Tables with a Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html)\.

+## MongoDBTarget Structure<a name="aws-glue-api-crawler-crawling-MongoDBTarget"></a>

+Specifies an Amazon DocumentDB or MongoDB data store to crawl\.

+**Fields**
++ `ConnectionName` – UTF\-8 string\.

+  The name of the connection to use to connect to the Amazon DocumentDB or MongoDB target\.
++ `Path` – UTF\-8 string\.

+  The path of the Amazon DocumentDB or MongoDB target \(database/collection\)\.
++ `ScanAll` – Boolean\.

+  Indicates whether to scan all the records, or to sample rows from the table\.
+Scanning all the records can take a long time when the table is not a high throughput table\.

+  A value of `true` means to scan all records, while a value of `false` means to sample the records\.
+If no value is specified, the value defaults to `true`\.

 ## DynamoDBTarget Structure<a name="aws-glue-api-crawler-crawling-DynamoDBTarget"></a>

 Specifies an Amazon DynamoDB table to crawl\.